patherlkd/LAMMPS_python_instructions/README.md

 make install-python

 7. Run a test lammps python from one of the examples located in lammps-develop/python/examples or any examples given to you (e.g. as attached in this github).
+E.g.

+python<version> example-lammps-script-3D.py